 The Princess Bride + Cabernet Franc

-Looking for a bold, aromatic wine to pair with this wily, meta comedy/fantasy mashup?
+Looking for a bold, aromatic wine to pair with this wily, meta-comedy/fantasy mashup?
 As you wish.
-A couple glasses of Cab Franc should help you survive a sword fight, a battle of wits, and the fire swamp without ending up “mostly dead.”
+A couple of glasses of Cab Franc should help you survive a sword fight, a battle of wits, and the fire swamp without ending up “mostly dead.”
 Could this movie be any better?
 Inconceivable!

 Mean Girls + Rosé